-If I have to be honest, I was little bit afraid of making these Banana Cupcakes, mainly because they are gluten free.
-Also I never decorated cupcake this way before and it was quite challenging.
+If I have to be honest, I was a little bit afraid of making these Banana Cupcakes, mainly because they are gluten free.
+Also, I never decorated cupcakes this way before and it was quite challenging.
 I watched a few videos on YouTube first that were actually very helpful and I managed to do quite decent first time decorating.

 Also, the texture and flavour turned out delicious, so I am very happy with the result.
 I will be making more cupcakes again for sure, although I may use whole grain spelt next time.
 The spelt FESTIVE CARROT CAKE MUFFINS were amazing, therefore I believe cupcakes made of spelt will be too.
 So if you like, you may even try making these Banana Cupcakes with spelt flour.

-Regarding the frosting, it is also a new recipes, although similar as the one I made for the WHITE CHOCOLATE TART.
+Regarding the frosting, it is also a new recipe, although similar to the one I made for the WHITE CHOCOLATE TART.
 That was actually the first time when I made frosting with cacao butter.
-However for the cupcakes I also added cashews.
-It is the best cream I’ve ever made, boasting both exceptional taste and high nutritional value as it’s raw.
+However, for the cupcakes, I also added cashews.
+It’s the best cream I’ve ever made, boasting both exceptional taste and high nutritional value as it’s raw.
 As you may know, cacao butter is cold pressed under 46 degrees Celsius and if you like to find out more please read HERE.
 I only suggest you watch the high saturated fat, so use it sparingly.
 Not like I did it in the photos!
 Well, I did it mainly for the presentation!